toolstack/Folio/README.md

 ### Snap release (new way)
  - after build, login to your snapcraft account `snapcraft login`
  - upload the build `snapcraft upload --release=stable folio_YY.##_amd64.snap`

+### Snap release (new, new way)
+ - login to your snapcraft [account](https://snapcraft.io)
+ - go to the folio builds page
+ - wait for builds to complete
+ - go to the releases page
+ - find the current release and select "Promote/close" (hover over the release line to see the button)
+ - select latest/stable

 ## Generate translation POT
  Folio uses POT/PO files for it's translations, the POT file defines all the strings that are used by Folio.